10 Ways to Cope with Anticipatory Grief

 9. Connect with a support group

-Community support is one of the cornerstones of mental health, and there’s nothing quite like connecting with people who have first-hand experience of what you’re going through.
+Community support is one of the cornerstones of mental health, and there’s nothing quite like connecting with people who have first-hand experience with what you’re going through.
 Support groups can happen online, in person, or even over the phone, and are able to offer a unique therapeutic space where you connect and learn from others who are also grieving.

 10. Talk to your therapist